wp-plugins/weekly-class-schedule/readme.txt

 1. List Layout

 == Changelog ==
+= 3.01 =
+* Fixed issue where the update procedure wasn't called when updating the plugin from the main repo (for those who have already updated, de-activating and re-activating the plugin should call the update procedure).

 = 3.0 =
 * The plugin has been re-written from the ground up and fixes many bugs and other issues.
 * The plugin is now tightly coupled with WordPress' core and offers much better stability.